privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/security/audit.md

 **Description**

-In the template `QuinGeneratePathIndices`, the constraints of the `signal n[levels + 1]` don't perform well for division and modulo counting.
+In the template `QuinaryGeneratePathIndices`, the constraints of the `signal n[levels + 1]` don't perform well for division and modulo counting.

 **Code Location**